 If you are treating pimples with benzoyl peroxide and they don’t get better, your doctor may suspect (or, better, run a culture to test for) staph or strep infections of the skin.
 Ampicillin won’t do anything for acne, but it may help a great deal with other skin infections.

 Ampicillin is given in capsules, in a liquid form that your drink, or by injection.
-One downside of ampicillin is that it has to be taken at least four times a day.
+One downside of ampicillin13 is that it has to be taken at least four times a day.
 The liver breaks down 50% of the ampicillin in the bloodstream every 90 minutes.

-Another downside of ampicillin is that it often has serious side effects.
+Another downside of ampicillin is that it often has serious side effects14.
 This antibiotic can cause rashes, exfoliative (“peeling”) dermatitis, and reductions in red and white blood cell counts.
 It is also know to cause a condition called “hairy tongue,” which is due to a yeast infection of the mouth, and yeast infections in the urinary tract.
 It can cause inflammation of the mouth and a bruise-like condition known as thrombocytopenic purpura.

-Using both ampicillin and certain other antibiotics at the same time can cause fatal anaphylactic reactions.
+Using both ampicillin and certain other antibiotics at the same time can cause fatal anaphylactic reactions15.
 Ampicillin must never be combined with demeclocylcine, doxycycline, minacycline, or tetracycline.
 Three of these four antibiotics are often prescribed for acne.
 It can also interact with aluminum hydroxide from deodorants, vitamin C, aspirin, estrogen, antidepressants, and most modern antibiotics.